LA-CoNGA/Preparation/syllabus/OurSyllabus/DetectorPhysicsSyllabus.md

 ### Required

-This course is largely based on the course created by XXXXX
+This course is largely based on NPAC courses created by XXXXX

 ### Further reading